 - ZHON-192 (3 cr.)
 Honors Introduction to the Humanities, offered spring semester

 - ZHON-193 (3 cr.)
 Honors Introduction to the Social Sciences, offered fall semester

 - ZHON-194 (3 cr.)
 Honors Introduction to the Natural Sciences, offered spring semester

 - One Z-Honors Elective (3 cr.) in General Education.
-Choose one elective from courses such as Honors Ethics, Honors Economics, Honors Anthropology, and Honors US History.
-One Z-Honors Elective is offered each fall semester.
+Choose one elective from courses such as Honors Ethics, Honors Economics, Honors Anthropology, and Honors U.S. History.

 Total: 15 credits

 The Honors Scholar 300-level Program for Juniors and Seniors

 The 300-level Honors Scholar program for juniors and seniors is designed to provide you with the opportunity to create your own honors curriculum and to build connections and skills above and beyond what you would otherwise gain during your undergraduate experience.
 Juniors and seniors complete requirements for their major or minor by adapting up to three 300-level courses of their choice for UHP credit.
 As an Honors Scholar, you tailor the curriculum to your own academic major and interests while building valuable connections with peers and faculty members and developing your research skills.
 Study abroad, international field experience, Honors electives, or graduate-level electives in your field can also partially fulfill 300-level UHP coursework.

 The self-directed research emphasis of the Scholar Program culminates with your completion of a two-semester Capstone Project.
 In your senior year, you will take our Honors Seminar in Research and Creative Processes (ZHON-360) and an independent study in which you complete your project with the support of a faculty mentor of your choosing (ZHON-395: Honors Thesis/Creative Project).
 Students gain professional and academic confidence, preparedness and competitiveness in this process.